Try this knock-off Chili’s Chicken Bacon Ranch Quesadillas Recipe! We made it healthier and yummier! Learn how to make it today! So yum!

 Spray your heated griddle with low-fat cooking spray, and place two tortillas down to brown.
 Drizzle ranch lightly onto the tortillas, or “paint” it on lightly using a basting brush (the ranch acts like glue for your ingredients).
 Sprinkle the bacon and chicken onto the ranch, topping with shredded cheese.

 Place a tortilla over top, smoosh down with your hand to set it together, and flip (but be careful)!
 Once browned on both sides, remove from heat onto a plate.
 Once you’ve finished cooking all the tortillas, cut each one up into triangle sections with a pizza cutter or super-sharp knife, approximately eight triangles per tortilla.

-- 1 package of shredded cheddar or mexican cheese
+- 1 package shredded cheddar or mexican shredded cheese

-- 1 package of bacon, cooked, chopped up finely
+- 1 package bacon cooked, chopped up finely

 - While grilling or baking your chicken until fully cooked, break out a skillet and brown your bacon until golden brown and cooked, setting aside to cool.

 - Prepare your ranch dressing (if you didn’t purchase it bottled) and set aside.

 - Chop your bacon and chicken up finely, and get ready to make magic!
 (Or, just quesadillas.
 I think they’re pretty magic, though.)